 Since 2006, battery producers have paid a fee to the Enterprise for Management of Environmental Protection Activities (EMEPA).
 In 2006 EMEPA collected EUR 1.64 million in product fees from batteries, which represented 11% of its total fee revenue (for comparison, WEEE = 32%).
 EMEPA invested 87% of the revenues in both years in waste management and waste reduction grants to municipalities.
-By 2010, product fees collected from batteries by EMEPA dropped to EUR 360,000, as approved WEEE and battery organisations had become available as an attractive alternative to the Product Fee payment82.
+By 2010, product fees collected from batteries by EMEPA dropped to EUR 360,000, as approved WEEE and battery organisations had become available as an attractive alternative to the Product Fee payment87 and in 2014 only 2% of product fee revenues derived from batteries (WEEE 0%, packaging 56%).